 Are we applauding and developing the process of using unseen treasures such as talent, creativity, compassion, a clever wit or sense of humour or are we only highlighting achievement and comparing these to others?

 By adjusting our expectations and taking another person’s feelings, hopes and dreams into consideration, we allow them to grow as an individual.
 Being respectful of others and encouraging, no matter their age helps to nurture and heal.

-Way #4 Acknowledge Thoughts, Attitudes and Behaviours Related to Our Bodies
+Helping To Prevent Eating Disorders #4 – Acknowledge Thoughts, Attitudes And Behaviours Related To Our Bodies

 Is our own self-worth based on body shape, weight and size and do we stick to strict diet and exercise regimes to feel this sense of worth?
 Is anxiety increased and do we project this anxiety onto others?
 What are our comments and behaviours teaching others, especially those who are insecure about who they are?
 By answering these questions and discussing the responses we are acknowledging thoughts, attitudes and behaviours that relate to our bodies.
 We can then help prevent eating disorders by:

 - Your own self-acceptance and being a good role model in this regard.